technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab5/Lab 5.md

-# Lab Guide: Create and Configure a Copilot Agent in SharePoint to Deliver Contextual Answers
+# Lab 5: Create and Configure a Copilot Agent in SharePoint to Deliver Contextual Answers

 Lab Duration: 10-15 minutes